 has visited us for the last 8 years as a volunteer.
 She has helped us in many ways.
 We will miss her as a friend, and guide.
 Recently she guided our teachers to write story books, which have been printed.
 The pictures of the story books have been created by children of class 4.

 Maureen came to Samthar many years ago as a tourist.
 Her first visit was followed by trips to Kerala, Bhutan and Sikkim, with Gurudongma.
-When I was having a hard time finding someone to guide our untrained teachers who were bravely trying to blaze a new trail, I sent an SOS to Maureen.
+When general Jimmy Singh was having a hard time finding someone to guide our untrained teachers who were bravely trying to blaze a new trail, the General sent an SOS to Maureen.
 In reply she turned up herself.
 Her arrival heralded a new era for our fledging school.
 From day one the children took to Maureen, like duck to water, and eagerly learnt.

-With her love, affection, and dedication, she has not only brought change to the children’s lives, but has helped me in making them into change makers of the future.
+With her love, affection, and dedication, she has not only brought change to the children’s lives, but has helped the staff in making them into “ change makers of the future”.
 She has lead the teachers gently, opening new windows of knowledge and conduct and taught them how to handle young learners.
-To the village ladies she has been a friend, and has taught them new skills, and enjoyed social interaction.
+To the village ladies she has been a friend, and has taught them new skills, and enjoyed social interaction with one and all.

 The Kalimpong area of the Darjeeling Hills has been very special to me since childhood.
 In 1950, my father was appointed Headmaster of Dr Graham’s Homes and we moved there from Scotland.
 I completed my secondary education there and fell in love with the place.
 However, work, marriage and children prevented me from returning for nearly 50 years.
 On my retirement from teaching I went back on holiday and found many changes but the views , the people and the character of Kalimpong still attracted me strongly.
 I even visited Samthar, which then, in 1998, was even quieter than it is today.